 C. Equal opportunity/diversity

-The company values diversity in the workplace and among our customers.
-The company provides equal opportunity for employment and promotion to all qualified employees and applicants on the basis of experience, training, education, and ability to do the available work without regard to race, religion, color, age, sex/gender, sexual orientation, national origin, gender identity, disability, marital status, veteran status, genetic information, ancestry or any other status protected by law.
+In keeping with the company’s CARE values and desire to promote an inclusive and diverse workplace, The Hanover provides equal opportunity for employment and promotion to all qualified applicants and employees on the basis of experience, training, skills and abilities without regard to race, national origin, ethnicity, gender expression, disability, marital status, veteran status, genetic information, ancestry or any other status protected by law.

 D. Policy against harassment